sustainable-computing-io/susql-operator/doc/simplefaq.md

 ```

-- How do I enable an application to be part of a labelgroup?
+- How do I enable an application to be part of a LabelGroup?
   - You could add the labels to the pod definition like this:
 ```
 apiVersion: v1